Volkswagen hopes revamped Golf will help it catch Toyota

 “Success of the new Golf is absolutely critical to VW’s expansion targets but the new version will be battling in a tough environment,” said Stefan Bratzel, head of the Center of Automotive Management think-tank near Cologne, Germany.

-Volkswagen is on course to bump General Motors into the world no.3 ranking this year.
-It aims to sell a world-leading 10 million vehicles by 2018, up from the 8.36 million recorded last year, and push past Toyota.
+Volkswagen is on course to bump General Motors (GM.N) into the world no.3 ranking this year.
+It aims to sell a world-leading 10 million vehicles by 2018, up from the 8.36 million recorded last year, and push past Toyota (7201.T).

 Pricing has not yet been announced for the new Golf, which will be sleeker and more than 100 kilograms lighter than its predecessor, thanks to increased use of ultra-strong steel, making it cheaper to run and cutting emissions.